 Did you notice your little one is starting to show some little white teeth?
 And also can’t sleep due to discomfort and pain?
-Between 4 months and 2 years, your baby will be getting a whole new 20 teeth, so it’s better to learn how to solve your little one’s sleeping problems while teething.
+Between 4 months and 2 years, your baby will be getting a 20 new teeth, so it’s better to learn how to solve your little one’s sleeping problems while teething.

 - Teething rash

-- Extra saliva might lead to diarrhea
+- Extra saliva might

-- Biting own hands or toys while you are breastfeeding
+- Biting their hands or toys

-- Waking up at night more frequently
+- Waking up in the night more frequently

 - More fussing/crying than usual

 How to help your little one sleep better

 Teething can be so uncomfortable for your baby, and this can lead to sleepless nights for you as well!
 There is some advice that we can provide to comfort your little one during this period and make sure that it doesn’t affect their sleep routine too much.